12 Foods That May Help Improve Your Circulation

-Have you been wondering how to improve circulation?
+Have you been wondering how to improve your blood flow?
 You might consider eating chocolate, says Steven Gundry, MD, a cardiologist who is the director and founder of the International Heart & Lung Institute as well as the Center for Restorative Medicine in Palm Springs and Santa Barbara, California.
 “In moderation, dark chocolate is a fantastic addition to your diet,” he says.
 “Dark chocolate is shown to help your body produce nitric oxide, which plays an important role in protecting your heart and veins.”
 Cocoa contains antioxidants that may help manage blood pressure and cholesterol and improve blood flow.
 Dr. Grundy advises choosing dark chocolate that’s at least 72 percent cocoa.

-Turmeric, also known as “the golden spice of India,” is a gem for keeping arteries unclogged and improving circulation, thanks to the chemical curcumin that gives it its color.
+Turmeric, also known as “the golden spice of India,” is a gem for keeping arteries unclogged and improving blood flow, thanks to the chemical curcumin that gives it its color.
 According to Dr. Gundry, however, turmeric is a tricky spice: “It’s actually poorly absorbed on its own unless it is mixed with Bioperine, a compound found in black pepper.”
 His solution: Eat curry once a week, which contains both black pepper and turmeric.
-Try these other 20 foods that can help prevent clogged arteries.

 Salmon, lake trout, herring, sardines, albacore tuna, and mackerel are rich in omega-3 fatty acids, which are essential for overall health.
 The American Heart Association recommends consuming two servings per week.
 Research shows an omega-3 fatty acid deficiency results in poor circulation, according to the National Institutes of Health.
-Salmon, which is high in omega-3s, contains natural blood-thinning and anticoagulant properties, says Brooke Alpert, RD, dietitian, and founder of B Nutritious in New York City.
+Salmon, which is high in omega-3s, contains natural blood-thinning and anticoagulant properties, says Brooke Alpert, RD and founder of B Nutritious in New York City.
 “This allows for an improvement in circulation for your entire body,” she says.
 Alpert advises choosing wild-caught salmon whenever possible.